DinoHub/til2022-final/docs/source/services.rst

 retrieved once.

 .. tip::
-    To use the SDK to get the map, see :py:meth:`localization.LocalizationService.get_map`.
+    To use the SDK to get the map, see :py:meth:`tilsdk.localization.LocalizationService.get_map`.

     Example:

     .. code-block:: python

-        from localization.localization_types import *
+        from tilsdk.localization import *
-        from localization import LocalizationService

         ...